pressody/pressody-records/tests/phpunit/Fixture/wp-content/themes/ovation/readme.txt

-=== Twenty Nineteen ===
+=== Ovation ===
 Contributors: wordpressdotorg
-Tags: one-column, flexible-header, accessibility-ready, custom-colors, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, rtl-language-support, sticky-post, threaded-comments, translation-ready, block-patterns
-Requires at least: 4.9.6
+Tags: one-column, flexible-header, accessibility-ready Requires at least: 4.9.6
 Tested up to: 5.6
 Stable tag: 1.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Our 2019 default theme is designed to show off the power of the block editor.
+Our test theme.

 == Description ==
-Our 2019 default theme is designed to show off the power of the block editor.
-It features custom styles for all the default blocks, and is built so that what you see in the editor looks like what you'll see on your website.
-Twenty Nineteen is designed to be adaptable to a wide range of websites, whether you’re running a photo blog, launching a new business, or supporting a non-profit.
-Featuring ample whitespace and modern sans-serif headlines paired with classic serif body text, it's built to be beautiful on all screen sizes.
+Our test theme description.

-For more information about Twenty Nineteen please go to https://wordpress.org/support/article/twenty-nineteen/.
+For more information about Ovation please go to https://audiotheme.com/view/ovation/.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Twenty Nineteen in the search form and press the 'Enter' key on your keyboard.
+2. Type in Ovation in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://wordpress.org/support/article/twenty-nineteen/ for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==

-Twenty Nineteen WordPress Theme, Copyright 2018-2020 WordPress.org Twenty Nineteen is distributed under the terms of the GNU GPL
+Ovation WordPress Theme, Copyright 2018-2020 WordPress.org
+Ovation is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by